 Management contract fees consist of a flat monthly management fee set by the management agreement, plus reimbursable operational expenses which are defined in and allowed by the management agreement.
 Bright Horizons collects revenues from program participants and bills the Organization for any amount by which the management contract fees exceed the revenues received for the month.
 If revenues exceed the fees, Bright Horizons issues a credit memo to the Organization to be applied to future months' fees.
-During the year ended June 30, 2019, the Organization incurred net management contract fees of \$62,589, which were paid on its behalf by GIT as described in Note 10.
-Due to the credit balance available, no net management contract fee expense was incurred by the Organization during the year ended June 30, 2018.
-Additionally, during the year ended June 30, 2018, Bright Horizons remitted payments of \$55,751 to the Organization in respect of a portion of the cumulative credit balance.
+During the years ended June 30, 2020 and 2019, the Organization incurred net management contract fees of \$115,005 and \$62,589, which were partially paid on its behalf by GIT as described in Note 10.

-5. Concentrations:
+Concentrations:

 The financial instrument which potentially subjects the Organization to concentrations of credit risk is cash.
 The Organization has cash deposits with a financial institution in excess of the \$250,000 limit insured by the Federal Deposit Insurance Corporation.
-At June 30, 2019, uninsured cash totals \$176,418.
+At June 30, 2020, uninsured cash totals \$226,389.